JayaswalPrateek/MyCSnotesForME/Cpp.md

 		- if we replace `ostream` return type with void then we cannot chain insertion operator

 <mark style="background: #FFB86CA6;">Inheritance</mark>
-- well designed classes using inheritance
+- example of well designed class and inheritance
 	```cpp
 	#include <iostream>
 	using namespace std;